joshchew24/notes/CPSC 330/Feature Importance.md

 #### Categorical Features
 - each category gets its own column and coefficient (because of [[One-hot encoding]])
 - we can compare categories by picking a "reference" category
+	- If you did `drop='first'` in one hot encoding (we didn't) then you already have a reference class, and all the values are with respect to that one.
+The interpretation depends on whether we did `drop='first'`, hence the hassle.
 ```python
 lr_coefs_landslope = lr_coefs[lr_coefs.index.str.startswith("LandSlope")]
 lr_coefs_landslope